eclipse/upm/docs/porting.md

 The last step is when you're happy with your module and it works send us a pull request!
 We'd love to include your sensor in our repository.

-If you don't like github you can also send brendan.le.foll@intel.com a git formatted patch if your sensor.
+If you don't like github you can also send mihai.tudor.panu@intel.com a git formatted patch of your sensor.
 More details are on @ref contributions and on https://help.github.com/articles/creating-a-pull-request